-- Challenge and response - Interaction of religion and society
+Challenge and responseInteraction of religion and society

 School-assessed Coursework for Unit 4 will contribute 25 per cent to the study score.
+The examination will contribute 50 per cent to the study score.

 Teaching, Theology, Law, Medicine, Human Geography, Research, Business, Environmental Studies, Faith-Centered Vocations